You are here: Infothek - Information on Blood Pressure: Basics - Harmonized Global Normal Blood Pressure Values

 Explanation:

 This harmonized table serves as a simplified, general framework for understanding blood pressure categories.
-However, it is important to emphasize that individual medical societies often use different classification systems with variations in terminology and specific numerical thresholds 1.
-For example, the 2017 guideline from the American Heart Association (AHA) and the American College of Cardiology (ACC) in North America redefined hypertension at a lower threshold of ≥130/80 mmHg and introduced the category „Elevated Blood Pressure“ for values between 120–129/<80 mmHg 1.
-This change was based on a growing understanding of the increased cardiovascular risk associated with blood pressure values previously considered prehypertensive 1.
-Similarly, the 2024 guidelines from the European Society of Cardiology (ESC) and the European Society of Hypertension (ESH) also introduced a category „Elevated Blood Pressure“, defined as 120–139/70–89 mmHg 1, while maintaining the hypertension threshold at ≥140/90 mmHg 1.
-The guidelines from the Japanese Society of Hypertension (JSH) from 2019 use terms such as „High Normal Blood Pressure“ (120–129/<80 mmHg) and „Elevated Blood Pressure“ (130–139/80–89 mmHg) and align their blood pressure thresholds with those of the US guidelines 18.
-The focused update of the Korean guidelines from 2018 (Korean Society of Hypertension, KSH) in 2022 provides its own classification system 23, while the Chinese guidelines from 2024 (Chinese Hypertension League, CHL) continue to use 140/90 mmHg as the diagnostic threshold for hypertension 24.
-The harmonized table serves as a useful first reference, but a comprehensive understanding requires a detailed examination of the specific guidelines issued by medical societies in different regions.
-The differing definitions of hypertension by leading medical societies highlight the need for clinicians to be aware of regional differences and to adjust their diagnostic and therapeutic approaches accordingly.
+It is important to stress that individual medical societies often use different classification systems with variations in terminology and specific numeric thresholds 1.
+For example, the 2017 guideline from the American Heart Association (AHA) and the American College of Cardiology (ACC) in North America redefined hypertension at a lower threshold of ≥130/80 mmHg and introduced the category "Elevated blood pressure" for values between 120–129/<80 mmHg 1.
+This change was based on growing evidence of increased cardiovascular risk associated with blood pressure levels that were previously considered prehypertensive 1.
+Similarly, the 2024 guidelines from the European Society of Cardiology (ESC) and the European Society of Hypertension (ESH) also introduced an "Elevated blood pressure" category, defined as 120–139/70–89 mmHg 1, while keeping the hypertension diagnostic threshold at ≥140/90 mmHg 1.
+The 2019 guidelines of the Japanese Society of Hypertension (JSH) use terms like "High-normal blood pressure" (120–129/<80 mmHg) and "Elevated blood pressure" (130–139/80–89 mmHg) and align their thresholds with the U.S. guidelines 18.
+The focused 2022 update of the Korean guidelines (Korean Society of Hypertension, KSH) provides its own classification system 23, while the 2024 Chinese guidelines (Chinese Hypertension League, CHL) continue to use 140/90 mmHg as the diagnostic threshold for hypertension 24.
+The harmonized table is a useful first reference, but a full understanding requires a detailed review of the specific guidelines published by medical societies in different regions.
+The differing definitions of hypertension among leading medical societies highlight the need for clinicians to be aware of regional differences and to adapt their diagnostic and treatment approaches accordingly.

 4. Regional and Society-Specific Blood Pressure Guidelines: A Comparative Overview